 Catching The Educated Salmon

 The golden question during periods of the salmon fishing season when there's a build up of older resident salmon in a pool is what can you do to separate your fly from the normal 'boring' fly swing swim of the stereotype fly fisher who's programmed to only go through the motions of casting and who's thoughts stop above the waterline.
 In this situation there's a few elements to focus in on and that starts with an observant eye that's constantly scanning to see what fly patterns others are failing to hook salmon with!
-During tough fishing periods I love to select something the fish are not expecting in colour and size and I can think of numerous occasions where that salmon head psychology has worked well and often instantly!
+During tough fishing periods I like to select something the fish are not expecting in colour and size and I can think of numerous occasions where that salmon head psychology has worked well and often instantly!

 Optimising Your Chance Of A Salmon 'Take'

 The other things to study once you've identified the patterns of fly that the salmon have already seen and not reacted to (and selected something different!) are size, depth, speed & spacings.
 I've always done well with a smaller fly as I'm in no doubt as to the acute eyesight salmon possess.
-I'm also a great believer in getting right onto a salmon's nose with the fly or certainly into it that square foot of water directly in front of the fish.
-During late Spring or through the Summer months when most anglers are 'trained' to fish with floating lines with little lightweight 'kid on' sink tip polyleaders I'd typically always be using a 15ft type 3 (braided core) proper sink tip to achieve the above as salmon generally hold much deeper in the pools during these warmer water periods of the year.
+I'm also a great believer in getting right onto a salmon's nose with the fly or certainly into that square foot of water directly in front of the fish.
+During late Spring or through the Summer months when most anglers are 'trained' to fish with floating lines with little lightweight sink tip poly leaders I'd typically always be using a 15ft type 3 (braided core) proper sink tip to achieve the above as salmon generally hold much deeper in the pools during these warmer water periods of the year.

 Freedom Of Tactical Fishing Thoughts